i110/p5-Plack-Session-Store-Transparent/README.md

 - __new ( %args )__

-    The constructor expects the _layers_ argument to be an arrayref, which contains [Plack::Session::Store](https://metacpan.org/pod/Plack::Session::Store) instances, otherwise it will throw an exception.
+    The constructor expects the _origin_ argument to be a instance of [Plack::Session::Store](https://metacpan.org/pod/Plack::Session::Store) instance, and _cache_ argument to be a instance of it or an arrayref which contains it, otherwise it will throw an exception.
-    The layers arguments should be sorted such that the origin is the first, and cache layers follow it.
+    If the cache arguments is an arrayref, the elements of it will be accessed from the first.

 - __fetch ( %session\_id )__